mturk/svcbatch/README.md

   **Set temp directory**

-  This option allows a user to set the temp directory.
+  This option allows a user to set different temp directory then the one defined by the service account environment.

   If the **path** is not the absolute path, it will be resolved relative to the **W** directory.